Roger Clive Searle: Biography

 Searle graduated from the University of Cambridge with a B.A. (with a major in physics) in 1966 and an M.A. in 1970.
 He received a PhD in geophysics from the University of Newcastle upon Tyne in 1969.
-He was from 1970 to 1973 an assistant professor at Haile Selassie University in Addis Ababa.
+From 1970 to 1973 he was an assistant professor at Haile Selassie University in Addis Ababa.
 At the Institute of Oceanographic Sciences in Wormsley Park, Searle was a senior science officer from 1973 to 1978; a principal science officer, civil service grade 7, from 1978 to 1988; and a senior principal science officer, civil service grade 6 (Individual Merit), from 1988 to 1989.
 At the University of Durham, he was a professor of geophysics from 1989 until his retirement in 2011 as professor emeritus.
 During his professorship he supervised eleven doctoral students.
 He served as department head from 1990 to 1993 and from 1998 to 2002.
 He was from 1982 to 1983 a visiting scientist at the Scripps Institute of Oceanography and in 2003 a guest investigator at Woods Hole Oceanographic Institution.

-Searle is a marine geophysicist with an international reputation.
-He is the author or co-author of more than 130 peer-reviewed scientific articles.
-He has given invited keynote talks in 2002 in Italy, in 2002 in France and China, from 2003 to 2011 in the US and the UK, in 2008 in India, and in 2012 in China and the USA.
+Searle was a marine geophysicist with an international reputation.
+He was the author or co-author of more than 130 peer-reviewed scientific articles.
+He gave invited keynote talks in 2002 in Italy, in 2002 in France and China, from 2003 to 2011 in the US and the UK, in 2008 in India, and in 2012 in China and the USA.
 He participated in 37 research cruises, including 18 as principal or co-principal scientist (i.e. leader or co-leader of the science team aboard the cruise).
 He was the principal scientist for the 1979 cruise of the RRS Discovery in the Gulf of Aden and the Red Sea and for the 2007 inaugural research cruise of the RRS James Cook.